Diana-MND1996/microsimulation-cerebralpalsy/README.md

 # This code forms the basis for the microsimulation model of the article:
 #
 # Diana Marcela Nova Díaz, Sergio Aguilera Albesa, Eduardo Sánchez Iriso.
 # Microsimulation modeling for health decision sciences using R: A tutorial.

-# Cost-Effectiveness Analysis of Complementary and Alternative Therapies in Children with Cerebral Palsy
+# Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy:
-#
+# Evidence from Real-World Data and Microsimulation Modelling

 # Please cite the article when using this code

 ############################################################################################